-Special Accommodations: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
-If you have a conflict with my office hours, an alternative time can be arranged to set up this meeting so please contact me by e-mail.
-Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have an Accommodation Memo but need accommodation, make an appointment with the Program for Students with Disabilities.
-Any participant needing special accommodations should contact Dr. Sarah Weaver, Director of the Program for Students with Disabilities, 1244 Haley Center, Telephone: 334-844-2096 (V/TT).
-Their office hours are: 7:45-11:45 a.m. and 12:45-4:45 p.m.
+Special Accommodations: Students who need accommodations are asked to electronically submit their approved accommodations through AU Access and to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+If you have a conflict with my office hours, an alternate time can be arranged.
+To set up this meeting, please contact me by e-mail.
+If you have not established accommodations through the Office of Accessibility, but need accommodations, make an appointment with the Office of Accessibility, 1228 Haley Center, 844-2096 (V/TT).